Find the epicenter for art, culture, food, and music in Fishtown, Philly

 Art, community, food, and music come together beautifully in the Fishtown neighborhood of Philadelphia.
 And because the area is so welcoming, the residents are always happy to invite new neighbors into the mix.

 Want to find out more about living in Philly?
 A coliving space in the City of Brotherly Love may be exactly what you’re looking for.
-Common Frankford offers private bedrooms in fully-furnished shared suites with all the household essentials and awesome amenities, like a coworking space and rooftop deck.
+Common Frankford offers private bedrooms in fully-furnished shared suites with all the household essentials and awesome amenities, like a coworking space and roof deck.
 Explore coliving spaces in Philadelphia today.